Skip to Main Content

 Olivia Zapf

-Olivia Zapf, Editor in Chief
+Olivia Zapf, Copy Editor

 Olivia Zapf is a second-year student majoring in history and minoring in political science.
 Olivia joined the Northern Star in the fall of 2023 as an opinion columnist.
 She will graduate in May 2026 and hopes to pursue a career in the legal profession.
 Being from Green Bay, Wisconsin, Olivia enjoys rooting for the Packers, eating cheese curds and playing cards.
 Some of her favorite books are “Stalking Jack the Ripper” by Kerri Maniscalco and “The Archer” by Paulo Coelho.